vocdoni/developer-portal/docs/get-started/01-intro.md

 #### Estimate election cost

-This is a fast function (most times will resolve automatically) which allows to estimate a election price in tokens:
+This is a fast function (most times will resolve automatically) which allows to estimate an election price in tokens:

 ~~~ts
 (async () => {